 The app’s UI is straightforward and elegant, with a simple organization system tying it all together.
 Naturally, you don’t have as many options here as apps like Todoist, but Any.do is still enough to effectively manage your tasks and projects with ease.
 It features the basics like reminders, due dates, and subtasks, along with some note-taking and file attachment functionality as well.
 You can also view all your tasks in a calendar view instead of the normal list structure.

-Any.do is free to use, but if you want additional features like customizable themes and unlimited file uploads, you’ll want Any.do Premium, which costs $5.99 a month or $36 a year.
+Any.do is free to use, but if you want additional features like customizable themes and unlimited file uploads, you’ll want Any.do Premium, which starts at $2.99 per month.

 Google Tasks is another app that strives for simplicity.
 Tasks’ design is as straightforward as its name—it focuses on the basics (due dates, subtasks, and reminders) and not much else.
 Of course, if you’re looking for something simple, then that will be perfect for you.